 With a Spanish and Mexican architectural vibe, the resort doesn’t scream “Disney” but still performs in the customer service areas.
 There is a club lounge, multiple pools, and a tapas restaurant on-site to keep you busy while away from the parks.

 Reasonable rates, Disney perks, and an upscale feel make this an option worth considering for families and couples.

 Rates start at $200 per night.

 Take a step under the palm trees and relax at this South Pacific-inspired Disney property.
 Located along the monorail, you are just minutes from the parks while feeling miles away from everything.

 The Polynesian now offers 2 renovated pools, fishing, campfire activities, and movies under the stars on top of some excellent dining options.
-You can have a character breakfast with Lilo and Stitch at ‘Ohana as well as grab a Dole Whip without leaving the building!
+You can have a character breakfast with Lilo and Stitch at the famous ‘Ohana restaurant, as well as grab a Dole Whip, without leaving the building!

 All that sounds great, but expect to pay for it!